2026 James Beard Awards

 Law Bird is a cocktail bar in Columbus’ Brewery District that has been challenging conventions since opening in late 2019—just four months before COVID-19 forced a reinvention that would become part of its DNA.
 Founded by industry veterans who prioritize craft and hospitality, the bright, funky space defies traditional aesthetics under the leadership of co-owner Annie Williams Pierce, who in 2017 became the first woman (and first person from outside major markets) to win Bombay Sapphire's Most Imaginative Bartender competition.

 True to its pink neon sign declaring "Not Governed by Reason," Law Bird constantly reinvents itself, having transformed five times in the past year alone with themes from 1990s vintage to galactic disco.
-Whether introducing cocktails with pickled-carrot brine or elevating Wednesday night hot dogs with the same finesse as their mixology, this 2024 USA TODAY Bar of the Year keeps half its intimate space open for walk-ins while treating guests to an experience that owners Luke and Annie describe as an extension of their living room.
+Whether introducing cocktails with pickled-carrot brine or elevating Wednesday night hot dogs with the same finesse as their mixology, this 2025 Food & Wine Top Bar in the U.S. keeps half its intimate space open for walk-ins while treating guests to an experience that owners Luke and Annie describe as an extension of their living room.

 Which of the James Beard Foundation values does Law Bird align with?